 Organization: The District is a title 32 Special District by the Colorado Revised Statute and is supported by a tax funded mil levy and ambulance user fees.
 An elected five member board of directors provides oversight for the District.

 Medical Direction is provided by two physicians with experience in Emergency Medicine.
-Dr. James Englen is Board Certified in Emergency Medicine and oversees all medical practice at the District.
+Dr. James Engeln is Board Certified in Emergency Medicine and oversees all medical practice at the District.
 Dr. Jason Zeller is Board Certified in Emergency Medicine and oversees the Community Paramedic program.

 Budget: The annual operating budget of the department is approximately $13 million.

 Funding: The District is Funded by a 2.75 mill levy and user fees.
 The mill is equal to $98.31 for a $500,000 home in Eagle County.

 Facilities: The District owns five Stations located in Vail, Avon, Edwards, Eagle and Gypsum.

 Staff: The department owns 14 advanced life support ambulances and operates seven Paramedic ambulances 24 hours per day, seven days per week.
 The District employs 80 people including 46 Paramedics, 16 EMTs, and 12 full and part-time Paramedic Supervisors.
 The District increases the number of Paramedic ambulances based on call volume and need.

 - Integrity: We are honest, committed and consistent in our words and actions.

 - Excellence: We exceed expectations by continuously improving knowledge, practice and skills.

 - Community: We are helpful, compassionate and respectful in all of our interactions.